-- When the recommended materials are run, with the correct tray, mode and orientation, feeding performance and image quality is good but will not equal the performance of 24 lb (90 g/m2) Color Xpressions paper. - Use the Heavy Weight mode.
-Refer to your Recommended Materials List for more specific information. - In general, labels with a low weight face, backing sheet, and a pattern-printed adhesive will run successfully.
-Overall weight should be less than 203 g/m2.
+- When the recommended materials are run, with the correct tray, mode and orientation, feeding performance and image quality is good but will not equal the performance of 24 lb (90 g/m) Color Xpressions paper. - Do not use the Normal paper mode when running labels.
+Use the Heavy Weight or Thick paper mode.
+See your Recommended Materials list for more specific information. - In general, labels with a low weight face, backing sheet, and a pattern-printed adhesive will run successfully.
+Overall weight should be less than 203 g/m.
 Run labels with the grain parallel to the leading edge.